Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

-I contribute to the causal machine learning literature by introducing a specialized machine learning method to search for and estimate conditional average treatment effects in an RD setup.
-Following \cite{athey2016recursive} I capture heterogeneity by building an honest ``regression discontinuity tree'', where each leaf of the tree contains a parametric RD regression (to be estimated over an independent sample) rather than a simple difference between two means.\footnote{My future research agenda includes allowing for nonparametric RD estimation where the search for heterogeneity and the choice of the appropriate bandwidth is handled simultaneously.} Similarly, an expected mean squared error criterion used to build the tree is modified appropriately to account for the more complicated statistic to be computed within each candidate leaf.
-Furthermore, the tree building algorithm also needs modifications to accommodate RD estimation and the new criterion.
-From a strictly technical standpoint, these are the main contributions of the paper.
-With the proposed algorithm, one can achieve unbiased estimates for the group-level (conditional) average treatment effects and their variance.
+We contribute to the causal machine learning literature by introducing a specialized machine learning method to search for and estimate conditional average treatment effects in an RD setup.
+According to our knowledge, there is no paper on combining the estimation of trees or forests to capture heterogeneity with appropriate bandwidth selection for nonparametric RD estimates.
+Following \cite{athey2016recursive}, we build an honest ``regression discontinuity tree'', where each tree leaf contains a \textit{nonparametric} RD regression.
+We select the tree(s) jointly with a unified bandwidth that minimizes expected mean squared error.
+Here, the expectation for the MSE refers to an independently drawn sample from the same population, similarly to \cite{athey2016recursive} and \cite{wager2018estimation}.
+We derive the nonparametric RD criterion to jointly build a tree and select bandwidth.
+This criterion contains four parts: expected bias square of the CEF, expected variance of the CEF, expected squared treatment effect, and expected variance of the treatment effect.
+The bias-variance trade-off for selecting the bandwidth is familiar in the nonparametric RD literature.
+The expected squared treatment effect and the expected variance will govern the discovery of the differences in the treatment effects.
+We propose a feasible estimator for each component and analyze its properties.
+Furthermore, we modify the tree-building algorithm in multiple ways to accommodate RD estimation and the new criterion.
+From a strictly technical standpoint, these are the paper's main contributions.